godotengine/godot-docs/classes/class_matrix3.rst

 - :ref:`Matrix3<class_matrix3>`  **orthonormalized**  **(** **)**

-Return the orthonormalized version of the matrix (useful to call from time to time to avoid rounding error).
+Return the orthonormalized version of the matrix (useful to call from time to time to avoid rounding error for orthogonal matrices).
+This performs a Gram-Schmidt orthonormalization on the basis of the matrix.

 .. _class_Matrix3_rotated:

 - :ref:`Matrix3<class_matrix3>`  **rotated**  **(** :ref:`Vector3<class_vector3>` axis, :ref:`float<class_float>` phi  **)**

-Return the rotated version of the matrix, by a given axis and angle.

 .. _class_Matrix3_scaled: